-The Duke Center for the Study of Suicide Prevention and Intervention (CSSPI) represents a collaborative effort among several research scientists at the Duke Child and Family Study Center to advance the knowledge base on suicide risk and prevention using innovative, multidisciplinary, and scientifically-sound research studies.
+The Duke Center for the Study of Suicide Prevention and Intervention (CSSPI) represents a collaborative effort among several clinical research scientists at the Duke Child and Family Study Center to advance the knowledge base on suicide risk and prevention using innovative, multidisciplinary, and scientifically-sound research studies.
 The CSSPI partners with local, state, and national community organizations and foundations, as well as academic institutions.

 Specifically, the faculty members affiliated with the CSSPI maintain active collaborations with several groups, including: